UnityOfFairfax/selenium-wiki/RemoteWebDriver.md

 # Remote WebDriver

-This is information about using the client implementation of the RemoteWebDriver.
+This is information about using the client implementation of the `RemoteWebDriver`.
 This is the code that is used within your tests.
-For information on how to set up the server-side, please take a look at the RemoteWebDriverServer page.
+For information on how to set up the server-side, please take a look at the `RemoteWebDriverServer` page.

 ## Installing

-Download the "selenium-server.zip" and unpack.
-Put the JARs on the CLASSPATH.
+Download the `selenium-server.zip` and unpack.
+Put the JARs on the <var>CLASSPATH</var>.
 This will give you the remote webdriver client, which is generally what you need.
-Please consult the RemoteWebDriverServer for information on how to set up the server-side of the remote webdriver.
+Please consult the `RemoteWebDriverServer` for information on how to set up the server-side of the remote webdriver.

 ## Pros